-- 1) a normal response indicated by a ' ' prompt - 2) an error message indicated by a '? 'prompt - 3) a communications time-out error
+- 1) a normal response indicated by a ' ' prompt - 2) an error message indicated by a '? 'prompt - 3) a communications time-out error an appropriate amount of time specified in Table 3.1, a communications time-out error has occurred.

-When a module receives a valid command, it must interpret the command, perform the desired function, and then communicate the response back to the host.
-Each command has an associated delay time in which the module is busy calculating the response.
-If the host does not receive a response in an appropriate amount of time specified in Table 3.1, a communications time-out error has occurred.
 After the communications time-out it is assumed that no response data is forthcoming.
 This error usually results when an improper command prompt or address is transmitted.
 The table below lists the timeout specification for each command:

+When a module receives a valid command, it must interpret the command, perform the desired function, and then communicate the response back to the host.
+Each command has an associated delay time in which the module is busy calculating the response.
+If the host does not receive a response in

 Mnemonic Timeout

-DI,DO,RD 10 mS
+RD 10 mS

 All other commands 100 mS